 If you attempt to set a breakpoint at a line that is not executable, such as a comment or a blank line, MATLAB sets it at the next executable line.

-You also can set a standard breakpoint programmatically using the
+To set a standard breakpoint programmatically, use the

 dbstop function.
 For example, to add a breakpoint at line 2 in a file named

 dbstop in myprogram at 2

 To examine values at increments in a